Warangal Telangana, India Travel Guide

 Numerous options with multi-cuisine menus (Indian, Indian-Chinese, some continental).
 Many specialize in local Telangana and Andhra fare.

-Bustling street food stalls around Warangal Fort, in Hanamkonda, and near transport hubs for an authentic and inexpensive culinary adventure.
+Bustling street food stalls around Warangal Fort, in Hanamkonda, and near transport hubs for a genuine and inexpensive culinary adventure.

 True "fine dining" restaurants are limited.
 Higher-end eateries within 3-star or 4-star hotels might present a luxury dining experience.